-You can select and deploy container-based applications from GCP Marketplace to your Google Kubernetes Engine cluster.
+You can select and deploy container-based applications from Google Cloud Marketplace to your Google Kubernetes Engine cluster.

-To see the applications that you can install, in GCP Console, open the GKE Applications page, and click Deploy from GCP Marketplace.
+To see the applications that you can install, in Cloud Console, open the GKE Applications page, and click Deploy from Google Cloud Marketplace.

 To deploy an application to your cluster, follow these steps: